gwotto/bolt-lmm-pipeline/README.md

 To compute association statistics at SNPs in one or more BGEN data files, specify the .bgen file(s) with --bgenFile and the corresponding

-1. Phenotype file: phenotypes and covariates
+1. Phenotype file, containing phenotypes and covariates, with the first line containing column headers and subsequent lines containing records, one per individual.
+The first two columns must be FID and IID (the PLINK identifiers of an individual).
+Any number of columns may follow.
+Values of -9 and NA are interpreted as missing data.
+All other values in the column should be numeric.
+2. fam file (?)
-2. Sample file (--sampleFile argument).
+2. Sample file (bolt --sampleFile argument).
-3. Genotype file in .bgen format (--bgenFile argument).
+3. Genotype file in .bgen format (bolt --bgenFile argument).

 ## Version history
   * 0.01 (2022-07-28)